Axertin/okami-apclient/README.md

 1. Fork the repository
 2. Create a feature branch from `master`
 3. Test your changes
+4. Run `format.sh` (use Git Bash on Windows)
-4. Submit a pull request
+5. Submit a pull request

 ## Project Structure